AI-Assisted Programming Decreases the Productivity of Experienced Developers by Increasing the Technical Debt and Maintenance Burden: Main Results

 We next examined commits and PRs as code development activities, and PR reviews (PR controlled) and PR reviewed repositories (PR controlled) as maintenance related activities.
-Based on our DiD analysis (Table 2), we find that core contributors engage in fewer development activities and in more maintenance activities after the launch of Copilot.
-The core contributors performed significant less code commits ($\beta=-0.357$, $SE=0.052$; $t=-6.83$; $p<0.01$; $95\%$ $CI$, $(-0.46, -0.255)$) submissions.
-At the same time, the core contributors reviewed more PRs and do so across a broader set of repositories ($\beta=0.045$, $SE=0.018$; $t=2.42$; $p<0.05$; $95\%$ $CI$, $(0.008, 0.081)$).
-This shift suggests that core contributors are not only spending more of their limited time on maintenance tasks but also spreading themselves thinner across more repositories.
+Based on our DiD analysis (Table \ref{results_individual_maintainer}), we find that core contributors engage in fewer development activities and in more maintenance activities after the launch of Copilot.
+The core contributors performed significant less code commits submissions, a decrease of 42.9\% (\(\exp(0.357) - 1 \approx 42.9\%\)) compare to the rest of contributors.
+At the same time, the core contributors reviewed more PRs and do so across a broader set of repositories.
+This shift suggests that core contributors are not only stretching more of their limited time on maintenance tasks but also spreading themselves thinner across more repositories.
 The resulting burden of maintenance may come at the cost of reduced productivity among more experienced contributors.